One way to enter the privacy profession is to do a fellowship, and fortunately, an increasing number of fellowship opportunities are emerging.

 Fellows are expected to reside in the New York area, participate in Information Law Institute activities, attend weekly meetings of ILI’s multidisciplinary Privacy Research Group, and participate in regular Fellows’ meetings.
 They will also have ample opportunity to interact with faculty in the School of Law and other departments at NYU, and to take part in the lively intellectual life of the university and New York City.

 Application: Applications (by email) and inquiries should be addressed to ILI administrator Nicole Arzt, firstname.lastname@example.org, and should include: a CV, copies of 2 relevant publications or writing samples, a transcript of graduate work (unofficial is acceptable), the names and contact information of three references, and a cover letter summarizing the candidate’s relevant background and accomplishments and outlining his or her perceived fit with the ILI.

-Deadline: We will begin reviewing applications on February 15 and continue until the positions are filled.
+Deadline: We will review applications on a rolling basis until the positions are filled.

 Location: Philadelphia, PA